networkx/nx-guides/content/generators/geometric.md

-Thresholded Random Geometric Graphs extend RGGs to incorporate node weights into the model, where connections are only made between nodes with sufficiently powerful weights, up to a maximum connection distance between nodes [9].
+Thresholded Random Geometric Graphs extend RGGs to incorporate node weights into the model, where connections are only made between nodes with sufficiently powerful weights, up to a maximum connection distance between nodes [^9].

 $$ (w_i + w_j) \geq \theta \textrm{ if } d_{ij} \leq R $$

 ### A Motivating Example

-For this tutorial, we'll use the Tesla North American Supercharger network as a motivating example to highlight how the various spatial network models implemented in networkx can be parameterized and used.
+For this tutorial, we'll use the Tesla North American Supercharger network to highlight how the various spatial network models implemented in networkx can be parameterized and used.

 ![spatial_networks](images/NA-Supercharger_Network.jpg "Tesla Supercharger Network")